Michael Applebaum: Borough Mayor for Côte-des-Neiges–Notre-Dame-de-Grâce (2002–2012)

 The closure of the Fraser-Hickson Library in 2007 also proved contentious.
 The foundation that owned and ran the spacious stone library requested $4 million in public money to help renovate the site.
-Despite a petition with 13,000 signatures and a tradition of volunteers to keep the library running, Applebaum refused the idea arguing that it would be more cost effective to include a library in the cultural centre.
+Despite a petition with 13,000 signatures and a tradition of volunteers to keep the library running, Applebaum refused the idea arguing that it would be more cost-effective to include a library in the cultural centre.
 In the 2009 election, opposition Vision Montreal candidate David Hanna accused Applebaum of neglecting to save the old library.Although signs announcing the construction of the new facility went up before the 2009 municipal election, construction did not begin until 2013.
-Applebaum explained delays by the city's careful review of technical documents to assure that bids for the project do not come in higher than expected.
+Applebaum explained delays by the city's careful review of technical documents to ensure that bids for the project do not come in higher than expected.
 The new building opened to positive reviews in 2016, four years behind schedule.

 Residents expressed similar environmental concerns in 2011 about zoning for a parking lot at a planned community health centre (CLSC) to be built by the province across the road from the park would eat up greenspace and cause traffic problems.
 Construction on the community health centre began in 2012.

 Applebaum also alienated community groups looking to revitalize the Empress Theatre, a heritage site owned by the borough and sitting unused since a 1992 fire.
 In 2010, provincial funding to revitalize the theatre as a home for Geordie Productions, Black Theatre Workshop, and the McGill Music Conservatory fell through.
 Ownership reverted to the borough and the Applebaum administration set up a competitive bid process in 2012 that pitted community groups against each other.
 The winning bid went to Cinema NDG on condition that it find funding for its film house project.
 As of November 2017, after several deadline extensions, funding has yet to be secured by the project.

-Supporters of Applebaum saw him as a hard working borough mayor who always did his best to get things done, pointing to the construction of the Benny sports centre, a community health centre, and plans for a cultural centre in a badly under-served sector of the Loyola district.
+Supporters of Applebaum saw him as a hard-working borough mayor who always did his best to get things done, pointing to the construction of the Benny sports centre, a community health centre, and plans for a cultural centre in a badly under-served sector of the Loyola district.
 Local community groups saw him as thin-skinned and viciously partisan, running over all who he saw as political opponents.
-Applebaum rejected any criticism as always coming from the same "five or six or seven people" that ran against him in elections.In 2013, fellow Union Montreal councillor Warren Allmand said that he encouraged Applebaum to react more constructively to citizen suggestions, and was critical of Applebaum's perceiving differences of opinion as attempts to dislodge him from power.
+Applebaum rejected any criticism as always coming from the same "five or six or seven people" that ran against him in elections.
+In 2013, fellow Union Montreal councillor Warren Allmand said that he encouraged Applebaum to react more constructively to citizen suggestions, and was critical of Applebaum's perceiving differences of opinion as attempts to dislodge him from power.